How To Rent an Apartment in Germany

 Nestpick: If you're looking for a furnished apartment, Nestpick is an excellent option.
 They also have a wide range of apartments, from shared flats to luxury rentals.
 In addition to finding available listings, Nestpick also provides information on rent prices and other helpful tips for moving to Germany.

-Wunderflats: If you're looking for a furnished apartment in Germany, Wunderflats* is the website and app to check out.
-Wunderflats offers a wide range of furnished apartments all over Germany, with the option to filter your search by city, price range, size, and more.
+Wunderflats: You can also check out the website and app Wunderflats.
+It offers a wide range of flats all over Germany, with the option to filter your search by city, price range, size, and more.

 When you find an apartment you're interested in, click "Request a booking" and fill out the form.
 Wunderflats will get in touch with the landlord to confirm your booking.